-When the replacement of any bulb is necessary, we strongly recommend that bulbs supplied by us are used.
+When the replacement of any bulb is necessary, we strongly recommend that Lucas official bulbs are used.
 The filaments are arranged to be in focus, and give the best results with our reflectors.
+Particulars of the bulbs fitted in the lamps are given below.